RealZone22/LaraHooks/README.md

 A lightweight, modular hook engine for Laravel that enables extensibility in both backend processes and Blade templates.
 Create flexible, plugin-like architectures with minimal overhead.

-Based on [esemve/Hook](https://github.com/esemve/Hook) by Szalay Vince.
+Based on [esemve/Hook](https://github.com/esemve/Hook) by Bence Kádár.

 ## Features